Friday, December 31, 2021

 Luther ought to have said, "If I knew that the world ended tomorrow, I still would plant an apple tree today."
 Since I am convinced he would not have cut down a small fir tree, the candled Christmas tree in Luther's parlor is a fake.
 On the other hand, does Luther accompany his ten-year-old son Johannes on the lute singing his father's popular Christmas carol, "Vom Himmel hoch, da komm ich her" (From heaven above I come)?

-All this does not mean that Christmas parlors at the time of Luther had to do without evergreen ornaments.
+This does not mean that Christmas parlors at Luther's time had to do without evergreen ornaments.
 According to a legend from the Breisgau, the Brotherhood of Bakers in Freiburg decorated a tree (fir?) with gingerbread, apples, paper, and colored nuts as early as 1419.

 Historical is a document from Strasbourg in 1492 describing the purchase of fir trees, "Item Koüfft 9 Tannen in die 9 Kirchspill, das gut jor darjnn zu empfohlen, unnd darumb gebenn 2 Gulden (Alike bought 9 fir trees for 9 parishes entrusted for a good year and gave for them 9 gilders)."